With legal battles now settled, college season begins with athletes cashing in big and small

 Published: August 23, 2024 11:01pm

-For University of Maryland cross-country and track athlete Katie Altieri, the end of a long, hard practice is now a bit more rewarding than just resting a tired body – she checks her bank account, knowing that her so-called NIL sponsorship money is about to hit.
+For University of Maryland cross-country and track athlete Katie Altieri, the end of a long, hard practice is now a bit more rewarding than just resting a tired body – she checks her bank account, knowing that money from her NIL sponsorship deal is about to hit.

 “It wasn't even that much.
-But I was like, 'I kind of just want to say I signed one,'” she told Just the News a few weeks before the start of the new NCAA college football season, in which some stars stand to make millions.
+But I was like, 'I kind of just want to say I signed one,'” she told Just the News a few weeks before the start of the new NCAA college football season, in which some stars stand to make millions from such deals.

 Though Altieri's payday is small compared to, say, that of a big-time college quarterback, both are the product of years-long legal battles between college athletes and the National Collegiate Athletic Association.